 If your pet has ever shown any signs of behavioral problems, you need to be extra careful to keep them restrained and away from neighbors and strangers they could potentially harm.
 Depending on the laws in your area, it’s very likely you’ll be legally liable if your dog injures someone.
 Not only that, but your neighbors deserve to feel safe in their neighborhood.
 Being a responsible pet owner shows that you care about your neighbors’ safety and comfort.

 What happens when one of your neighbors breaks etiquette in a way that impacts you?
 Talk it out face to face – no notes, emails or passive-aggressive posts in the neighborhood Facebook group.

 Keep in mind that your neighbor might not even realize that what they’re doing is an issue.
-Loud upstairs neighbors are a classic example of this: The loud steppers are unaware that they’ve got what sounds like lead in their shoes.
+Loud upstairs neighbors are a classic example of this – most times, it’s impossible for loud steppers to know that they’ve got what sounds like lead in their shoes.

 It’s important to be able to talk to your neighbors when issues arise.
 However, it’s also important to recognize what is something that should be addressed and what is just a routine inconvenience of living in close quarters with other people.
 Learn to take some things in stride – you don’t want to become known as the neighbor who complains about everything.